cgwire/kitsu/docs/getting-started-production/README.md

 Now that you have unlocked the **Frames**, **In**, and **Out** columns, you can fill them directly from the global shot page.

-Click on the case you want to fill, and you will be able to add the data.
+Click on the case you want to fill in and add the data.

-If you fill the **Frame In** and the **Frame out** Kitsu will calculate the number of frames automatically.
+If you fill in the **Frame In** and the **Frame out**, Kitsu will calculate the number of frames automatically.

 ![Shot edit page](../img/getting-started/shot_framerange_global_edit.png)